 This article will cover demystifying the USDA organic certification process.

 Organic brands are gaining so much relevance, both in price and cultural capital.
 The organic food market is set to grow at 20-25% in 2018 according to N. Balasubramanian, CEO of 24 Mantra Organic.
 Many Miami Organic Brands are sprouting up in hopes of joining this ever growing market.
-For a brand, or product of a brand, to be considered organic, it has to be made certain that such product does not only conserve natural resources but uses and contains only approved substances.
+For a brand or product to be considered “organic”, it has conserve natural resources and only use approved substances.

 However, it is not enough for your brand product to be ‘considered’ organic.
 Due to the level of competition in the market from well established brands, your products would no doubt do better within the market, bearing the USDA’s organic seal of approval.